 Foot access for anglers has been provided by the goodwill of public and private landowners and is a privilege not a right.
 If access is not specifically identified then you must ask for permission or you may be trespassing which is a criminal offence.
-Please respect private property and abide by the access rules
+Please respect private property and abide by the access rules and code of conduct to ensure the continued use of these areas.

-- Leave gates as you find them. - Do not cut down or deface trees for wattle grubs. - Report illegal activities to Crime stoppers 1800 333 000.
+- Do not stray into paddocks or trample crops. - Avoid disturbing stock. - Do not climb on fences. - Leave gates as you find them. - Do not cut down or deface trees for wattle grubs. - Report any unusual fish captures or algal sightings to the Inland Fisheries Service. - Report illegal activities to Crime stoppers 1800 333 000.